 Caravan security is a major concern in the UK with around 1,400 caravans are stolen every year, according to the Caravan Club and many more broken into or burgled.

-Only a small number of stolen caravans are ever recovered as they quickly disappear onto the black market with all ownership marks removed, making it tough to identify the original owner.
+Only a small number of stolen caravans are ever recovered as they quickly disappear into the black market with all ownership marks removed, making it tough to identify the original owner.

 Caravans can be taken any time of year, and it's two to three-year-old caravans that are the most likely to be stolen, according to police.